 - You improve their and yours satisfaction

-When we feel satisfied we give more positive attitude.
+When we feel satisfied we give a more positive attitude.

 - You encourage them so stay longer

 Let’s face it.
-In the hostel reception there is always a big staff rotation.
-That’s the price for hiring travelers, students and in general talented multilingual people.
-But if you will motivate your staff, create a fine workplace and give possibility to develop and grow within the company than they might stick around longer.
+In the hostel reception, there is always a big staff rotation.
+That’s the price for hiring travellers, students and in general talented multilingual people.
+But if you will motivate your staff, create a fine workplace and give the possibility to develop and grow within the company than they might stick around longer.